caglaryalcin/after-format/README.md

 - It asks if you want change your hostname.
 - It asks if you want disable Windows Defender.
 - Date format is set to turkey
-- Getting the Old Classic Right-Click Context Menu (For Windows 11)
 - Disabling News and Interes on Taskbar
 - Default Old Photo Viewer
 - Setting Dark Mode for Applications